code-not-found/code-not-found.github.io/_posts/spring-jms/2017-05-04-spring-jms-activemq-example.md

 {% endcapture %}
 <div class="notice--info">{{ notice-github | markdownify }}</div>

-This concludes our example in which we used a Spring JMS and Spring Boot in order to connect to ActiveMQ.
+This concludes our example in which we used Spring JMS and Spring Boot in order to connect to ActiveMQ.

 If you found this sample useful or have a question you would like to ask.